Ghats in Varanasi: Raj Ghat

-Situated near to Kashi railway station, this is one of the famous ghats of Varanasi.
-This is next to the Raj Ghat bridge.
+Located near the Kashi railway station, it is one of the renowned ghats of Varanasi.
+It is situated adjacent to the Raj Ghat bridge.
 Famous Ravidas temple is located on this ghat.
-It is also famous for Pind Daan and asthi-visarjan.
+It is also famous for Pind Daan and asthi-visarjan ceremonies.
 Famous priests of Kashi are based here.
-The ghats can easily be accessed through any kind of vehicles and parking facilities are also available here.
+The ghat can be easily accessed by various modes of transportation, with parking facilities available.
 This ghat is also friendly for disabled people who can not walk through narrow lanes of Kashi.
 They can easily reach here by car or bike.

 Scindia Ghat

-Scindia Ghat also known as Shinde Ghat borders Manikarnika to the north, with its Shiva temple lying partially submerged in the river as a result of excessive weight of the ghat's construction about 150 years ago.
+Scindia Ghat has been built by Maharani Baizabai Scindia of Gwalior.
+It borders Manikarnika to the north, with its Shiva temple lying partially submerged in the river as a result of excessive weight of the ghat's construction about 150 years ago.
 Above the ghat, several of Kashi's most influential shrines are located within the tight maze of alleys of Siddha Kshetra (Field of Fulfillment).
 According to tradition, Agni, the Hindu God of Fire was born here.
 Hindu devotees propitiate at this place Vireshwara, the Lord of all heroes, for a son.